 The single family mortgage loans are underwritten based on income eligibility, credit and other criteria relating to the proposed mortgagor's ability to meet payments and compliance with the Act and the Authority's regulations.
 The Authority requires the applicants to provide usual and customary documentation in support of their applications.
 The Originating Lender and, in the case of loans other than Delegated Loans, the Authority's staff review the loan application, credit report, verifications of employment, bank deposits, the appraisal and other characteristics of the individual dwelling unit proposed to be financed as security for such loan.
-In the case of single family mortgage loans to be insured by FHA, VA or RD, the application and documentation are reviewed for compliance with the credit and property standards of FHA, VA or RD; however, in the case of FHA Streamline Refinance Loans and VA Streamline Refinance Loans, certain underwriting criteria and documentation normally applicable to FHA insured and VA guaranteed First Mortgage Loans are not required by FHA or VA, as applicable.
-Second Mortgage Loans are processed and underwritten so as to conform to all applicable requirements of the insurer of the related First Mortgage Loan, including credit and property standards, as well as certain higher standards set by the Authority from time to time.
+In the case of single family mortgage loans to be insured by FHA or guaranteed by VA or RD, the application and documentation are reviewed for compliance with the credit and property standards of FHA, VA or RD as applicable; however, in the case of FHA Streamline Refinance Loans and VA Streamline Refinance Loans, certain underwriting criteria and documentation normally applicable to FHA insured and VA guaranteed First Mortgage Loans are not required by FHA or VA, as applicable.
+Second Mortgage Loans are processed and underwritten so as to conform to all applicable requirements of the insurer or guarantor of the related First Mortgage Loan, including credit and property standards, as well as certain higher standards set by the Authority from time to time.
 Single family mortgage loans to be insured by private mortgage insurance are underwritten to comply with the standards of the private mortgage insurance companies.
 Fannie Mae Mortgage Loans are required to be underwritten in accordance with Fannie Mae's requirements.
+Freddie Mac Mortgage Loans are required to be underwritten in accordance with Freddie Mac's requirements.

 When an application is approved, a mortgage loan approval is issued to the applicant.
 Upon compliance with the terms and conditions of the mortgage loan approval, the single family mortgage loan is closed.
-The mortgagor is responsible for the payment of the closing costs.
+The mortgage is responsible for the payment of the closing costs.
 The Originating Lender disburses the proceeds of the single family mortgage loan at closing, and upon compliance by the Originating Lender with the terms and conditions of the Purchase Agreement, the Authority purchases the single family mortgage loan from the Originating Lender.